-We definitely visited some of our old favorites (Café du Monde, The Gumbo Shop, and on the drives in and out of LA, Poche’s in Breaux Bridge and Olde Tyme Grocery in Lafayette – see those reviews and details in my blog post here).
+We definitely visited some of our old favorites (Café du Monde, The Gumbo Shop, and on the drives in and out of LA, Poche’s in Breaux Bridge and Olde Tyme Grocery in Lafayette – see those reviews and details in this post: Austin to New Orleans road trip – where to stop, stay, and eat for a drive to New Orleans).
 In addition to those, we found a couple of new favorites that were each as good, or better than the one before it.

 Here goes on the reviews!

 Relocated to 529 Bienville St, New Orleans, LA 70130

 We came here after it was recommended by a friend, and boy was it worth the visit!
 Everything we tried was delicious, but the escargot was a highlight for me – possibly the best escargot I’ve ever had.
 Irene’s also has a nice, romantic atmosphere.
 We didn’t have a reservation, but did manage to get a seat, though we did have to wait for a while (which we expected on a Friday night with no reservation).
 Luckily you can wait in the lounge, where there was a pianist, some nice romantic lighting, and drinks.